A kid's savings and a youth everyday account

 Get the best of both worlds when you spend and save

-Rewards for savers
+Rewards for saving

 Bank easily using your phone, tracking savings and spending in the Westpac App.

-Exclusive offers and discounts
+Offers and discounts

-We’ve partnered with major brands to help you save – think movie tickets, fashion and more.
+We’ve partnered with major brands to help you save.
+Think movie tickets, fashion and more.

-Manage your money with a Debit Card
+Manage your money with a debit card

 How do I open a kids savings and everyday account?